haltcase/logger-neue/readme.md

   - `{string} name`
   - `{Object} properties`:

+  If provided as an object, it should have these properties:

   |  property  | type       | default     | description                       |
   | ---------- | :--------: | :---------: | --------------------------------- |
   | `level`    | `number`   | `0`         | Determines when this log method fires. |
   | `colors`   | `string` or `string[]` | - | [`chalk`][styles] styles for terminal output, either a single string or array of styles. |
   | `isError`  | `boolean`  | `false`     | If `true`, target `stderr` instead of `stdout`. |

+  If provided as an Array, it should take the form of `[level, colors, isError]`

 ### log